September 27, 2019

 Transformation to SAP S/4HANA provides a great opportunity to eliminate antiquated non-SAP systems.
 Working closely with utility customers like NRG, Utegration, LLC developed an SAP S/4HANA-based solution portfolio, Finance4UTM, designed specifically to increase the functionality of S/4HANA and streamline utilities’ finance, regulatory and property and lease accounting functions.
 The SAP S/4HANA Universal Journal dramatically simplifies the data model across different modules: accounting, costing, vendor, customer, project, and fixed asset information are unified into the same table.
 The universal journal addresses utility requirements on the capitalization process: reliable and efficient book-keeping, real-time and insightful details on costs, vendors, materials, capital projects to fulfill efficiency, transparency, and compliant requirements of property accounting departments.

-“We are thrilled and grateful that NRG chose Utegration Finance4UTM – Property and Lease Accounting, together with SAP ARO (Asset Retirement Obligation), as part of NRG’s SAP S/4HANA project,” said Bart Thielbar, Utegration CEO.
-“Utegration has been a key partner for creating this unique and much-improved solution in SAP S/4HANA to address property and lease accounting,” said David Callen, CAO of NRG.
+“We are thrilled and grateful that NRG chose Utegration Finance4UTM – Extended Asset Accounting (previously called Property and Lease Accounting), together with SAP ARO (Asset Retirement Obligation), as part of NRG’s SAP S/4HANA project,” said Bart Thielbar, Utegration CEO.
+“Utegration has been a key partner for creating this unique and much-improved solution in SAP S/4HANA to address property and lease accounting,” said David Callen, Chief Accounting Officer at NRG.
 “The ability to work within the native SAP S/4HANA platform is clearly the way forward for not only property and lease accounting, but all regulatory and tax reporting for asset lifecycle accounting,” said Kim Hales, SVP, IT of NRG.

-We invite you to schedule a discussion regarding your utility’s specific regulatory and property accounting challenges.
+You can also schedule a discussion regarding your utility’s specific regulatory and property accounting challenges.
 We can show you how to address the gaps, drive the intelligent enterprise and create real, sustainable business value.
-Please stop by our booth at the SAP for Utilities Conference in San Diego, October 21 – 23, to learn more.
+Contact us today to speak with one of our experts.